The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 Power/Ground PDN connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the PDN connections between sram cells and the power/ground nets.
+Add the PDN connections between SRAM cells and the power/ground nets.

 Syntax: ``<instance_name> <vdd_net> <gnd_net> <vdd_pin> <gnd_pin>``.

 More information is available in `configuration variables documentation <../reference/configuration.html>`_.
-Each macro hook is separated using comma, for example:
+Each macro hook is separated using a comma, for example:

 .. code-block:: json

     "FP_PDN_MACRO_HOOKS": "submodule.sram0 vccd1 vssd1 vccd1 vssd1, submodule.sram1 vccd1 vssd1 vccd1 vssd1",

-The instance names need to be fetched from synthesis netlist.
+The instance names need to be fetched from the synthesis netlist.
-For this purpose run the design until synthesis stage using following command:
+For this purpose run the design until the synthesis stage using the following command:

 .. code-block::

     ./flow.tcl -design test_sram_macro -tag synthesis_only -to synthesis -overwrite

-Open following file ``designs/test_sram_macro/runs/synthesis_only/results/synthesis/test_sram_macro.v``.
+Open the following file ``designs/test_sram_macro/runs/synthesis_only/results/synthesis/test_sram_macro.v``.

 .. code-block:: verilog